raspdevpy/ccdoc/guide/CodeReferences/ref.v2_components.md

 }
 ```

-#### menu structure
+#### Menu structure
-menu, like the normal menu curl, to form a menu inside the container, read more about menu in [$selectMenu](../Text/Components/selectMenu.md)
+Menu is like the normal menu curl.
+It can be used to form a menu inside a container.
+Read more about menu at [$selectMenu](../Text/Components/selectMenu.md)

-#### file structure
+#### File structure
-you set a file in the container for download , the structure is:
+You can set a file in the container for downloading, the structure is:
 ```
 {file:name of the file:file content as text}
 ```

-#### separator structure
+#### Separator structure
-you can set a separator between other components in the container with {separator}, the structure is:
+You can set a separator between other components in the container with {separator}, the structure is:
 ```
 {separator:divide (yes/no):size (1 or 2)}
 ```

-#### spoiler
+#### Spoiler
-spoiler, allow you to determine if the whole container will be marked as spoiler or not (user will need to click to view)
+Spoiler, allow you to determine if the whole container will be marked as spoiler or not (user will need to click to view).
 ```
 {spoiler:yes/no}
 ```